namishh/crystal/.github/README.md

 > by no means are the above things I say 100% the truth.
 I maybe wrong somewhere, if you spot a mistake kindly prompt me to correct it

 #### WOW!
 NixOS looks so god damn cool!
 I am just gonna jump right into it!
 + [NO](https://i.redd.it/ixi6zkudgsu61.png).
 NixOS is hard.Don't be impatient and jump with the hype train.
 Nix files are complicated to make and can cause high brain damage.
-I recommend you to start with the [nix package manager](https://nixos.org/download.html#nix-install-linux) instead of the distribution directly.
+I recommend you to start with the [nix package manager](https://nixos.org/download.html#nix-install-linux) or using NixOS in a virtual machine instead of ripping apart your hard disk.

 #### I really wanna try out NixOS!
 If you that determined, here are some resources to start out